enbyspiders/enbyspiders/README.md

 ### Hi there~ 🕷

 Do the bone grinders of eternal punishment please you?
-Do you savour the hot domination of being enveloped by the many spiders???
+Do you savour the hot domination of being enveloped by the many-spiders???
 Do you like AutoHotkey?!??!?!

 Then you've come to the right place.